-To implement the coordination and facilitation services, the Foundation will employ a central staff that has extensive experience and expertise in each of the areas of focus, a working knowledge of the NPCC's Program, existing professional relationships with tribal, state, and federal fish and wildlife managers, coordination groups, BPA, NPCC, and other entities from throughout the Columbia River Basin.
-It is important that these functions remain within a common project to ensure integration of principles and ideas across the seven focus areas (See Figure ES1 within Accomplishments Section of this proposal).
+To implement the coordination and facilitation services, the Foundation will employ a central staff that has extensive experience and expertise in each of the proposed areas of focus, a working knowledge of the NPCC's Program, existing professional relationships with tribal, state, and federal fish and wildlife managers, coordination groups, BPA, NPCC, and other entities from throughout the Columbia River Basin.
+It is important that these functions remain within a common project to ensure integration of principles and ideas across the seven focus areas.